 Why it does work: This is the “human” way forward.
 At Tessian, we call it Human Layer Security.
 Machine-intelligent software recognizes what looks suspicious, much like a trained security professional could.
 However, unlike humans, it can do this thousands of times per second without missing information or getting tired.

-Our Human Layer Security platform understands human behavior and relationships, enabling it to automatically detect and prevent anomalous and dangerous activity like data exfiltration attempts and targeted phishing attacks.
+Tessian Cloud Email Security intelligently prevents advanced email threats and protects against data loss, to strengthen email security and build smarter security cultures in modern enterprises.
+Our platform understands human behavior and relationships, enabling it to automatically detect and prevent anomalous and dangerous activity like data exfiltration attempts and targeted phishing attacks.

 Importantly, Tessian’s technology automatically updates its understanding of human behavior and evolving relationships through continuous analysis and learning of the organization’s email network.